Where do I start?

 Many of you have asked where to begin when it comes to rockhounding.
 Where do I look?
 What am I even looking for?!
 We all had to start somewhere, and the reality is you should be constantly learning and adjusting techniques the more you experience and explore.
-While rockhounding can be very difficult, it is also extremely rewarding.
+While rockhounding can be very difficult, it is also extremely rewarding!
 This guide is meant as a quick reference to those just getting started.
-While it is geared more towards rockhounding in the US, the concepts can be applied anywhere in the world.
+While it is geared more towards rockhounding in the U.S.A., the concepts can be applied anywhere in the world.

-The first step is to identify where you are or the general area you will be rockhounding.
+The first step is to identify where you are, or the general area you will be rockhounding.
 What state are you in?
 What is the geology of that area?
 What rocks are common to that area?
 Are crystals and minerals known in that region or is it somewhere that fossils typically occur?
 Lots of questions to be answered, and unless you want to wander around aimlessly all day, the first step might seem counterintuitive.
 You should start inside.
 Go to your local library or local bookstore to get some reading material.

 You'll be looking for books similar to the books below.
-They provide EXCELLENT references to the types of materials you should be finding locally in your area or state.
+They provide EXCELLENT references to the types of materials you should be finding locally in your area.
 If you are just starting out, these books are the best reference you can get!
 Generally they will provide information as to the types of minerals, crystals or fossils you should be finding in specific areas.
 If you are unfamiliar with a specific type of mineral listed in the book, check out Mindat.
 It's a great website to familiarize yourself with all the different minerals out there.

 Most of the locations listed in these books are on public lands which means it is generally safe to collect.
 It is important to recognize when these books were published and do a little extra research online to make sure the status of these areas haven't changed.
 Which brings us to a very important point.
 Always make sure you know where you are digging.